ashutosh-353/Spotify-clone/README.md

 # Spotify-clone
-This is a Spotify clone(unresponsive)
+This is an unresponsive Spotify Clone